-<radix> specifies the number system (or base) used to specify the constant value.
-Radix must be a base 10 integer between 2 and 16.
-If <radix> is not specified, binary (base 2) is assumed.
-The "#" character separates <radix> from <constant value>.
+where radix specifies the number system (or base) used to specify constant_value.
+Note that radix must be a base 10 integer between 2 and 16.
+If radix is not specified, binary (base 2) is assumed.
+The '#' character separates radix from constant_value.

-The <constant value> is a string of digits.
+Constant_value is a string of digits.
 The legal digits are determined by the radix specified as follows: